baigel2/people/content/en/post/hifz1.md

 ## Stage 1: Input.

-Around Fajr time, either before or just after you pray, spend up a maximum of 5 mins (yes maximum) revising a verse or a number of verses you want to learn.
+Around Fajr time, either before or just after you pray, spend up to a maximum of 5 mins (yes maximum) revising a verse or a number of verses you want to learn.

 Why 5 minutes?
 No, not just because that's the name of the method.
 Limiting your practice time in the morning as well as not looking at the verses or listening to them throught the day tricks your brain into thinking that this information is more rare and therefore more valuable.